 Making and using hand crafted pots and objects is a way for me to examine both my ideas of home and the significance of the objects I keep.
 I want to encourage people to buy something beautifully crafted to use daily in their home.

 In my most recent body of work, I’ve been focusing on memory and nostalgia and the dream-like sense of longing that comes with recalling my own childhood.
-I combine images of myself as a child, images of houses I have lived in, and vintage wallpaper patterns in an attempt to evoke a feeling of nostalgia and sentimentality in the viewers and users of my work.
+I combine images of myself as a child, images of houses I have lived in, and vintage wallpaper patterns in an attempt to evoke a feeling of sentimentality in the viewers and users of my work.
 This work is about memory, nostalgia, longing and belonging.
 It’s about my ongoing search for a home.